 In addition, the Crown VC has load lifters and an adjustable stern strap.
 The shoulder straps are anatomically pre-curved for comfort and the hip belt and shoulder straps are lightly padded, corresponding with the maximum recommended load weight.

-The Crown VC is available in fixed torso length (because adjustable torso systems add considerable weight) with four different replaceable hip belts sizes.
+The Crown VC is available in fixed torso length (because adjustable torso systems add considerable weight) with four different replaceable hip belt sizes.
 Hallelujah!
-I say, because it drives me crazy when backpack manufacturers assume that short people always have small wait/hips.
+I say, because it drives me crazy when backpack manufacturers assume that short people always have small waists/hips.
 Granite Gear is one of the few mainstream manufacturers that provide different sized hip belts with their packs and you should support them because of it.

 I’m really impressed with the design and weight of the Crown VC 60 and think it’s a great choice for anyone considering a long distance thru-hike or recreational backpacking.
 Functionally, there’s not much difference between this backpack and some of the higher volume backpacks you’d buy from an ultralight cottage gear manufacturer.
-I consider that pretty revolutionary and fully expect other backpack manufacturers to follow Granite Gear’s lead in providing highly durable but lightweight backpacks for the mainstream recreation market.
+I consider that pretty revolutionary and expect other backpack manufacturers to follow Granite Gear’s lead in providing highly durable but lightweight backpacks for the mainstream recreation market.

 It’s also probably worth noting here that this pack received an enormous amount of design input and testing from a well-known, ultralight long distance backpacker named Justin “Trauma” Lichter, who is sponsored by Granite Gear.
 Justin completed a one year 10,000 mile triple crown hike (Appalachian Trail, Pacific Crest Trail, and Continental Divide Trail) in 2006 and continues to hike around the world.
-Check out this account of Justin’s recent 2500 mile trek across the Himalayas.

 - External mesh pockets let you stow food and gear for easy access